How to setup Authorize.Net on WooCommerce?

 Pro tip: Update 1 product in your store to be $1 and do a real transaction using Authorize.Net to make sure everything is working!

-A sandbox account allows you to create test transactions on your WooCommerce store.
+Creating a sandbox account with Authorize.Net allows you to do test orders on your WooCommerce store.
+I would recommend using a staging site to do test transactions.

 The sandbox functions like the production environment but no actual card payments are processed.